Our website uses cookies for statistical purposes.

 The crypto exchange license in New Zealand

-Companies are registered with the financial service providers register (FSPR).
+Companies are registered with the Financial Service Providers Register (FSPR).
 This is a register that allows clients to view information on companies offering financial services.
+Registering with the FSPR is a mandatory step for any financial service provider looking to operate legally within New Zealand, including those dealing with cryptocurrency exchanges.

 If you start an NZ crypto trading platform, our team can help you with the registration process, which can be seen as the equivalent of applying for and obtaining a crypto exchange license in New Zealand.